 Preparation for Change.
 Children can find it challenging to cope with any change – and starting a new class away from home and familiar surrounding can be particularly difficult.
 Staff at The Snowflake Centre, based in New Bridge Nursery School in Reading, use Story Massage for children with autism to prepare them for mainstream nursery and mainstream school.
 But it is not just about preparing for transition to a new school or class.
 Social stories combined with the ten basic Story Massage strokes are now widely used to prepare children for any change to their usual routine and help them make sense of the world around them.

-Addressing Challenging Behaviour through Distraction.
-The combination of story and massage techniques can be very effective in coping with challenging behaviour, says Katrina Payne, a Sensory Therapist working with a range of clients with additional needs.”Story Massage offers the distraction of creativity and use of the child’s imagination, ” One example of this is where a child initially only wanted ‘scratching’ on his skin, so by incorporating a bit of ‘scratching’ using the Claw stokes on his forearms during a story, I was able to introduce other strokes to add to the sensory experience of touch.
-He became more relaxed and willing to wait for longer periods for ‘scratching’ to occur, until the story itself and its positive touch experience replaced the need to be so obsessive about the scratching sensation.
+Addressing Challenging Behaviour.
+The combination of story and massage techniques can be very effective in coping with challenging behaviour, says Katrina Payne, a Sensory Therapist working with a range of clients with additional needs.”Story Massage offers the distraction of creativity and use of the child’s imagination, ” One example of this is where a child initially only wanted ‘scratching’ on his skin, he was constantly scratching his own skin.
+By incorporating a bit of ‘scratching’ using the Claw stroke on his forearms during a story, I was able to introduce other strokes to add to the sensory experience of touch.
+He became more relaxed and willing to wait for longer periods for ‘scratching’ to occur.
+Eventually, the story itself and its positive touch experience replaced the need to be so obsessive about the scratching sensation.
 He was then able to move on to enjoy therapeutic massage which gave him a relaxation activity he wasn’t able to access previously.
 It was introducing the Story Massage that made all the difference.”